 Today I finally did it.
 I visited West Norwood Cemetery

-in London, thereby completing the final cemetery of the 7 Magnificent Seven cemeteries in London.
+in London, thereby completing the final chapter of the 7 Magnificent Seven cemeteries in London.
 To say that I am chuffed would be an understatement, especially when I consider what a beaut this one turned out to be.

 West Norwood station